EUI Comparative Politics Seminar Series

 It usually takes place on Thursdays from 17:00 to 18:30 at Seminar Room 2, in Badia Fiesolana (Fiesole).
 See below or sync the calendar for the exact location for each meeting.
 See previous events.

-The series is organized by Elias Dinas, Miriam Golden, Simon Hix, and Filip Kostelka, with support by Daniel Urquijo and Pau Grau.
+The series is organized by Elias Dinas, Simon Hix, and Filip Kostelka, Sascha Riaz, with support by Paloma Abril Poncelaand Carmen Ramirez Folch.

 Upcoming Events